linalg-rs/rlst-suitesparse/README.md

-# rlst-umfpack
+# rlst-suitesparse-src
-Umfpack wrapper for Rust
+Suitesparse sources for Rust